anon987654321/pub2/README.md

-# `master.json` v38.0.0
+# `master.json` v58.2.0

-LLMs give lazy first answers.
-This JSON forces 10 personas to fight over 15 alternatives until the best one wins.
+LLMs love first takes.
+This JSON makes expert crews debate, measure, and ship the strongest plan.
+Clean code, hard gates, and `USER_CONTENT_SACRED_NO_MODIFICATION`.

-Drop it in any LLM.
-Tell it what to build.
-It does the rest.
+Drop `master.json` into any LLM.
+Say what to build.
+It runs the phases and brings it home.

-> Changes requires your **EXPRESS** written permission like: _"Yes, modify `master.json` to `[...]`"_
+> Changes require your EXPRESS OK like: "Yes, modify `master.json` to [...]"